legerch/develop-memo/Network/access-point/mode-sta.md

 This tutorial is written for system using [wpa_supplicant][tutorial-wpa-supplicant-details-arch], multiples methods will be describe.
-Note than needed network driver must be loaded (`modprobe` utility) or directly compiled with kernel to use this feature.
+Note that needed network driver must be loaded (`modprobe` utility) or directly compiled with kernel to use this feature.

 **Warning:** Be careful, use only one network manager at a time !
 Here is some of this utilities:
 - [NetworkManager][doc-arch-network-manager]: used on modern desktop distribution